 On the next morning around 11 am, he reached a small town in Croatia, where he wanted to charge his phone and get in contact again with the Bosnian “agent”.
 But he immediately raised attention from a local Croatian old man, who called the police.
 When he noticed two officers in blue uniforms arriving in a civil car, he tried to hide behind a van on the street.
 He could hear one officer asking a local boy whether he could see a person on the move around, because they were searching for him.
 The respondent supposes that the boy pointed behind a van because he was scared to lie.
 The officer walked behind the van where the respondent was hiding, and shouted at him:

 He then gave him several kicks into his legs.
 Afterwards, the officers frisked the respondent’s body and told him to enter their car.

 He was driven to a remote area in a town to an abandoned building.
 The officers were driving very fast, so he kept falling from one side to the other inside the car.
 When they reached the abandoned house, he was handed over to another four Croatian officers, three men and one woman, who wore dark blue uniforms.
+One of whom was tall, half bold, with blond hair and blue eyes and could be around 32 years old.
 Inside the house, there were already three other people on the move.
 The four officers were acting aggressively towards the respondent, using abusive language and pushing him so that he fell on the ground.
 He asked the officers whether he could apply for asylum in Croatia and tried to explain to them that he needed international protection due to the conflict in Gaza, where he came from: